Consultation on the introduction of a Solar Sharer Offer (SSO) is closed.

 Consultation outcomes paper

-We have also published the consultation outcomes paper that summarises the feedback we received from you.
+We have also released a consultation outcomes paper summarising the feedback we received.

-The outcomes paper also sets out key design principles and next steps for the SSO.
+The paper also sets out key design principles and next steps for the SSO.

 What happens next